-Orthodontist Regular Dentist
+Choosing an Orthodontist vs. a Regular Dentist for Orthodontics

 It is unarguable that good dental care is required for overall wellness.
 But sometimes, choosing the right professional for your dental issues can be pretty tricky.
 Is it okay to see a regular dentist for orthodontist issues?
 The answer boils down to your needs and not necessarily your preferences.